hqqxyy/msspl/README.md

 assisted with the HRLS rendering.
 The HRLS rendering provides critical high frequency details which are difficult to recover from the LRHS for any super resolution methods.

-Optimizing a MSSPL takes between five days and one week and only requires a single GPU.
+Traing a MSSPL takes between five days and one week and only requires a single GPU.
-Denoising an image from an optimized MSSPL takes about 1 second for a 0.12 second for our x4 model.
+Denoising an 1024*1024 image from an optimized MSSPL takes about 0.12 second for our x4 model on a Titan Xp.

 ### Training